Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are five libraries in Jefferson County.

 Yes, there are four senior citizens centers, located at:

 Check out the Chamber of Commerce websites:

-Jefferson County adopted the Zoning Ordinance on February 23, 2022.
+Jefferson County adopted the Zoning Ordinance, Amendment # 1-22, on June 6, 2022.
 See the Jefferson County Zoning Ordinance.

 Jefferson County adopted the Subdivision Ordinance on May 21, 2021.
 See Jefferson County Subdivision Ordinance.